sensible-hq/sensible-docs/readme-sync/v0/domain-specific-validation/100 - domain-validation-introduction.md

 In the preceding example:

-- The "Rate must be a round number" test retrieves the value of an extracted `rate.value` key/value pair using the JsonLogic `var` operation, then uses the JsonLogic [modulo operation (%)](https://jsonlogic.com/operations.html#%25/) to divide the rate by 100, and pass if the remainder equals 0.
+- The "Rate must be a round number" test retrieves the value of an extracted `rate.value` key/value pair using the JsonLogic `var` operation, then uses the JsonLogic [modulo operation (%)](https://jsonlogic.com/operations.html#%25/) to divide the rate by 100, and passes the test if the remainder equals 0.
 - The "Zip code must be valid" test uses a Sensible-specific operation (`match`) to test if an extracted zip code value matches the regular expression `"^[0-9]{5}$"`.
 - The "Required field broker_contact_name" test uses a Sensible-specific operation (`exists`) to test if a `var`'s value is not null.